Fundamentally change the way we both learn and travel.

 We no longer have to tie ourselves to one city for four years and pay extortionate fees for the privilege of trying to broaden our minds and be useful to the world.
 The online education revolution means that we can educate ourselves at a time, place, and price that works for us.

 We no longer have to view travel as a hedonistic pursuit.
 Travel shouldn't be something to "get out of your system".
-It can be so much more than a few months of getting drunk on exotic beaches, taking selfies on top of mountains and wandering around temples you know nothing about.
+It can be so much more than a few months of partying on exotic beaches, taking selfies on top of mountains and wandering around temples you know nothing about.
 With so many careers and businesses now entirely executable over the internet, travelling indefinitely is becoming a reality for many brave and adventurous souls.

 The Digital Nomad movement is thriving and growing exponentially.
 All the pieces are in place for the Edumadic movement to follow suit.